-- 6. The provisions of this section do not prohibit: - (a) A Canadian pharmacy which is licensed by the Board and which has been recommended by the Board pursuant to subsection 4 of NRS 639.2328 for inclusion on the Internet website established and maintained pursuant to paragraph (i) of subsection 1 of NRS 223.560 from providing prescription drugs through mail order service to residents of Nevada in the manner set forth in NRS 639.2328 to 639.23286, inclusive; or - (b) A registered pharmacist or practitioner from collaborating in the-implementation, monitoring and modification off collaborative drug therapy management pursuant to guidelines and protocols approved by the Board. a collaborative practice agreement or an agreement entered into pursuant to section 6 of this act.
+- 3. If the owner of a pharmacy is a partnership or corporation, any change of partners or corporate officers must be reported to the Board at such a time as is required by a regulation of the Board. - 4.
+Except as otherwise provided in subsection 6, in addition to the requirements for renewal set forth in NRS 639.180, every person holding a license to operate a pharmacy must satisfy the Board that the pharmacy is conducted according to law. - 5.
+Any violation of any of the provisions of this chapter by a managing pharmacist or by personnel of the pharmacy under the supervision of the managing pharmacist is cause for the suspension or revocation of the license of the pharmacy by the Board. - 6.
+The provisions of this section do not prohibit: - (a) A Canadian pharmacy which is licensed by the Board and which has been recommended by the Board pursuant to subsection 4 of NRS 639.2328 for inclusion on the Internet website established and maintained pursuant to paragraph (i) of subsection 1 of NRS 223.560 from providing prescription drugs through mail order service to residents of Nevada in the manner set forth in NRS 639.2328 to 639.23286, inclusive; or - (b) A registered pharmacist or practitioner from collaborating in [the-implementation, monitoring and modification of collaborative drug therapy management pursuant to guidelines and protocols approved by the Board [], a collaborative practice agreement or an agreement entered into pursuant to section 6 of this act. - Sec.

-Sec.
 9.5.
-NRS 639.2809 is hereby amended to read as follows:

-- 639.2809 1.
-Written guidelines and protocols developed by a registered pharmacist in collaboration with a practitioner which authorize the implementation, monitoring and modification of collaborative drug therapy management: - (a) May authorize a pharmacist to order and use the findings of laboratory tests and examinations. - (b) May provide for [implementation, monitoring and modification of] collaborative drug therapy management for a patient receiving care:

-(1) In a licensed medical facility; or

-- (2) If developed to ensure continuity of care for a patient, in any setting that is affiliated with a medical facility where the patient is receiving care.
-A pharmacist who modifies a drug therapy of a patient receiving care in a setting that is affiliated with a medical facility shall, within 72 hours after [implementing] initiating or modifying the drug therapy, provide written notice of the [implementation] initiation or modification of the drug therapy to the collaborating practitioner or enter the appropriate information concerning the drug therapy in an electronic patient record system shared by the pharmacist and the collaborating practitioner. - (c) Must state the conditions under which a prescription of a practitioner relating to the drug therapy of a patient may be changed by the pharmacist without a subsequent prescription from the practitioner.
+NRS 639.2809 is hereby amended to read as follows: - 639.2809 1.
+Written guidelines and protocols developed by a registered pharmacist in collaboration with a practitioner which authorize [the implementation, monitoring and modification of] collaborative drug therapy [:] management: - (a) May authorize a pharmacist to order and use the findings of laboratory tests and examinations. - (b) May provide for [implementation, monitoring and modification of] collaborative drug therapy management for a patient receiving care: - (1) In a licensed medical facility; or - (2) If developed to ensure continuity of care for a patient, in any setting that is affiliated with a medical facility where the patient is receiving care.
+A pharmacist who modifies a drug therapy of a patient receiving care in a setting that is affiliated with a medical facility shall, within 72 hours after [implementing] initiating or modifying the drug therapy, provide written notice of the [implementation] initiation or modification of the drug therapy to the collaborating practitioner or enter the appropriate information concerning the drug therapy in an electronic patient record system shared by the pharmacist and the collaborating practitioner.

-(d) Must be approved by the Board.
+- (c) Must state the conditions under which a prescription of a practitioner relating to the drug therapy of a patient may be changed by the pharmacist without a subsequent prescription from the practitioner. - (d) Must be approved by the Board.